 Gstaad is a popular Swiss ski resort, its vast with several villages and seven different skiing areas.

-The entire ski region of Gstaad which you can drive to or reach by train from here, includes 53 lifts and 220 kilometers of prepared slopes.
+The entire ski region of Gstaad, which you can drive to or reach by train, includes 53 lifts and 220 kilometers of prepared slopes.

-Saannenmoser at Gstaad is a better value, quieter and less high end shopping than Gstaad village 15 minutes to the west, and here you are able to walk to the ski lifts of Snow Paradise 2000 – Gstaad’s family friendly ski terrain where ski school and children’s programs are based.
+Saannenmöser versus Gstaad offers better value, quieter and less high-end shopping than Gstaad village 15 minutes to the west, and here you are able to walk to the ski lifts of Snow Paradise 2000 – Gstaad’s family friendly ski terrain where ski school and children’s programs are based.

 Our Golfhotel room was beautifully decorated – deer skin rug, leather headboard, lots of wood and stone create a casual but classic alpine balance.
 The balcony provided delightful views of the snow loaded chalet roofs in the village and the spectacular mountains beyond.
 Large private bath, flat screen TV, free WIFI, and a mini bar made for additional amenities.
 The Golfhotel harkens back to early Swiss ski days, but all the rooms have been modernized.
 The Wellness Spa downstairs offers steam and sauna rooms, an indoor pool where kids are welcome, fitness facilities, steam showers and an adult relaxation room.
 After skiing all day at Gstaad’s ski slopes, I didn’t need a relaxation couch.

 Gstaad Stats: 9,843′ summit, 6,398′ vertical, 53 lifts, over 136 miles including 103 prepared ski trails plus off-piste and high elevation glacier skiing.

 Traveling to Gstaad: Fly into Geneva or Zurich.
 The train to Gstaad is about 2.5 hours from Geneva and 3.25 hours from Zurich.